linode/docs/docs/websites/cms/set-up-dns-services-on-cpanel.md

 Using Linode's DNS Manager as a Slave
 -------------------------------------

-When using your BIND install on cPanel as your master nameserver and the Linode DNS Manager as a slave, you will want to set all of the nameservers at your registrar.
+When using your BIND install on cPanel as your master nameserver and the Linode DNS Servers as a slave, you will want to set all of the nameservers at your registrar.
 You should have a list like this:

 -   `ns1.mydomain.com`
 -   `ns2.mydomain.com`